Left in the Rain: A Melaka Couple's Unseen Struggle

 "We are waiting for generous and compassionate donors.
 Until now, no one has contributed.
 We still have hope that someone will see our suffering and save our lives."

-The wife continues to write messages full of longing, addressing herself to “rescuers,” to “volunteers,” to anyone who might read their words and feel moved to act.
-She wants the world to understand that they are not just a case number – they are two human beings who married late in life believing they could build a small world together, only to find themselves trapped in a forgotten corner of Melaka.
+The wife continues to write messages full of longing, addressing herself to "rescuers," to "volunteers," to anyone who might read their words and feel moved to act.
+She wants the world to understand that they are not just a case number – they are two human beings who married later in life believing they could build a small world together, only to find themselves trapped in a forgotten corner of Melaka, carrying a debt and a broken house that were never truly theirs to begin with.